hsf-training/hsf-training-cicd-github/_episodes/13-the-spy-game.md

 - Secret names can only contain alphanumeric characters ([a-z], [A-Z], [0-9]) or underscores (_).
 Spaces are not allowed.
 - Secret names must not start with the GITHUB_ prefix.
 - Secret names must not start with a number.
 - Secret names must be unique at the level they are created at.
-For example, a - - secret created at the organization-level must have a unique name at that level, and a secret created at the repository-level must have a unique name in that repository.
+For example, a secret created at the organization-level must have a unique name at that level, and a secret created at the repository-level must have a unique name in that repository.
 If an organization-level secret has the same name as a repository-level secret, then the repository-level secret takes precedence.

-> ## Access encrypted secrets
+> ## Access secrets
 > The secrets you've created are available to use in GitHub Actions workflows.
 GitHub allows to access them using secrets context: $\{\{ secrets.\<secret name\> \}\}.
 >
 > e.g:
 >
 > ~~~
-> printf {% raw %}${{ secrets.USER_PASS }}{% endraw %} | base64 -d | kinit {% raw %}${{ secrets.USER_NAME }}{% endraw %}@CERN.CH
+> echo {% raw %}${{ secrets.USER_PASS }}{% endraw %} | kinit {% raw %}${{ secrets.USER_NAME }}{% endraw %}@CERN.CH
 > ~~~
 > {: .language-bash}
 {: .challenge}